-- 2. Pursuant to these Regulations, the lead independent director will have the following functions: - 2.1.
-With respect to the Board of Directors: - a) Request the chairman to call meetings of the Board of Directors. - b) Request the chairman to include new points on the agenda of a Board meeting that has already been called. - c) Chair the Board of Directors meetings when the chairman is absent or is in a conflict of interest and subsequently evaluate with the chairman the issues that were dealt with. - d) Convene ordinary or extraordinary meetings of the Board of Directors for duly justified reasons which must be attached to the meeting announcement, when such a request has not been dealt with by the chairman. - e) Take part in drawing up the annual schedule of Board of Directors meetings, in coordination with the chairman, the Board secretary and the Appointments and Remuneration Committee. - f) Participate in the Board's self-evaluation and, in particular, lead the periodic evaluation of the Board chairman, in coordination with the Appointments and Remuneration Committee.

-- g) Give voice to the concerns of non-executive directors. - h) Coordinate the preparation of the succession plan for the chairman and, if applicable, for the managing director. - i) Carry out other responsibilities that the Board of Directors attributes expressly to him, where applicable.

-2.2 With respect to the independent directors:
+- 2. Pursuant to these Regulations, the Lead Independent Director will have the following functions: - 2.1.
+With respect to the Board of Directors: - a) Request the Chairman to call meetings of the Board of Directors. - b) Request the Chairman to include new points on the agenda of a Board meeting that has already been called. - c) Chair the Board of Directors meetings when the Chairman is absent or is in a conflict of interest and subsequently evaluate with the Chairman the issues that were dealt with. - d) Convene ordinary or extraordinary meetings of the Board of Directors for duly justified reasons which must be attached to the meeting announcement, when such a request has not been dealt with by the Chairman. - e) Take part in drawing up the annual schedule of Board of Directors meetings, in coordination with the Chairman, the Board Secretary and the Appointments and Remuneration Committee. - f) Participate in the Board's self-evaluation and, in particular, lead the periodic evaluation of the Chairman of the Board, in coordination with the Appointments and Remuneration Committee. - g) Give voice to the concerns of non-executive directors. - h) Coordinate the preparation of the succession plan for the Chairman and, if applicable, for the managing director. - i) Carry out other responsibilities that the Board of Directors attributes expressly to him, where applicable. - 2.2.
+With respect to independent directors: